NirajThagunna/data-structures/README.md

 		- Evaluation of Prefix Expression
 		- Evaluation of Postfix Expression

+- Queue

+	- Implementation of the Queue using an Array

 ## Contributing
 Keep contributing your idea or programs to this project.